nkabbara/nkabbara.github.io/books.md

 # Books I've Read

-_My notes on some of the books that I've read.
+_My notes on non-fiction that I've read after Dec, 2024.
 In each book's page, I summarize how I'm currently applying it in my routines.
-I update this page regularly.
 Inspired by [Derek Sivers](https://sive.rs/book)_.

 ---